Sathischandra Edirisinghe

 Patikirige Sathischandra Edirisinghe (born 11 February 1941 as Patikirige Sathischandra Edirisinghe, සතිස්චන්ද්ර එදිරිසිංහ) [Sinhala] is an actor in Sri Lankan cinema, stage drama and television.
-Considered one of the earliest pillars of Sri Lankan drama history, Edirisinghe is noted as a highly versatile actor with a career spanning more than five decades.
-He is a recipient of life time awards at many award ceremonies.
+Edirisinghe's career spans more than five decades in cinema, stage drama, and television.

 Personal life

 Sathischandra Edirisinghe was born on 11 February 1941 in Kelaniya as the sixth child of the family.
-His father is late Patikirige Edirisinghe was a Chief Supervisor of the Department of Cottage Industries.
-Mother is late Ushettige Elizabeth Perera was a housewife.
-He has one elder brother, late Dharmasiri, four elder sisters - Techla Sandaseelee, late Florida Katherine, Mershia Sirima and Mary Elizabeth and two younger brothers - Nimal Ranjith and Sunil.
-Youngest of the family, Sunil is a singer in Sri Lankan music industry.
+His father, Patikirige Edirisinghe, was a Chief Supervisor of the Department of Cottage Industries.
+His mother, Ushettige Elizabeth Perera, was a housewife.
+He has one elder brother, the late Dharmasiri; four elder sisters - Techla Sandaseelee, late Florida Katherine, Mershia Sirima and Mary Elizabeth, and two younger brothers - Nimal Ranjith and Sunil.
+Youngest of the family, Sunil, is a singer in Sri Lankan music industry.

 Sathischandra Edirisinghe completed his education from five schools.
-He started preschool career with Sir D. B. Jayatilaka Vidyalaya, then entered to Sri Dharmaloka College, Kelaniya in 1947.
-After ten years in the school, Edirisinghe then moved to St. Mary's College, Elpitiya in 1958 to completed A/L from art stream.
+He started preschool career with Sir D. B. Jayatilaka Vidyalaya, then entered to Sri Dharmaloka College, Kelaniya, in 1947.
+After ten years in the school, Edirisinghe then moved to St. Mary's College, Elpitiya, in 1958 to completed A/L from art stream.
 In 1960, he entered Stafford College and in 1964, he completed his secondary education from Vidyodaya Pirivena, Maligakanda.

 In 1965, he married Kariyapperuma Arachchige Sriya Kariyapperuma.
-Sriya was born on November 7, 1941, to Baron Perera Kariyapperuma who worked as a clerk and Sumanawathie Cooray.
-She was the eldest of the ten siblings in her family.
-She had her education at Sri Dharmaloka College, Kelaniya, where she met Sathischandra Edirisinghe.
-She also had a keen interest on drama, where she acted in many school stage dramas, directed by Sathischandra.
-The couple has three children - Udaya, Shashini and Udara.
+Sriya was born on November 7, 1941.
+She met Sathischandra Edirisinghe at Sri Dharmaloka College, Kelaniya.
+They currently have three children - Udaya, Shashini, and Udara.

-Elderst son, Udaya Shashipriya studied at S. Thomas' College, Gurutalawa.
-He currently handles his own business called "U and I Ceylon (Pvt) Ltd.".
-Second one is the daughter, Shashini who studied at St. Paul's Balika Maha Vidyalaya, Kelaniya.
+The eldest son, Udaya Shashipriya, studied at S. Thomas' College, Gurutalawa.
+He currently handles his own business called "U and I Ceylon (Pvt) Ltd.".The middle child and daughter, Shashini studied at St. Paul's Balika Maha Vidyalaya, Kelaniya.
 She is a B.Com graduate and currently resides in Australia.
-Youngest one is Udara Asanga, studied at Royal College, Colombo.
-He is interested in textile and fashion designing in Australia, All are married.
+The youngest child, Udara Asanga, studied at Royal College, Colombo.
+He is interested in textile and fashion designing in Australia.
+All are married.